python/devguide/motivations.rst

    available, working on the infrastructure that supports CPython development, specifically the Roundup-based bug tracker and the buildbot system.

-   David currently does both proprietary and open source developement work, primarily in Python, through the company in which he is a partner, `Murray & Walker, Inc <http://www.murrayandwalker.com>`_.
-He has done contract work focused specifically on CPython development both through the PSF (the kickstart of the email unicode API development) and directly funded by interested corporations (additional development work on email fundeded by QNX, and work on CPython ICC support funded by Intel).
+   David currently does both proprietary and open source development work, primarily in Python, through the company in which he is a partner, `Murray & Walker, Inc <http://www.murrayandwalker.com>`_.
+He has done contract work focused specifically on CPython development both through the PSF (the kickstart of the email unicode API development) and directly funded by interested corporations (additional development work on email funded by QNX, and work on CPython ICC support funded by Intel).
 He would like to spend more of his (and his company's) time on open source work, and so is actively seeking additional such contract opportunities.